jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_connect_discoverywizard.md

 Depending on the size of your network it may take some time for Spotlight to discover all the available resources.

-Note: To locate SQL Server instances, Spotlight requires SQL Server Client tools be installed on both the Spotlight Client and Spotlight Diagnostic Server.
+{% include tip.html content="To locate SQL Server instances, Spotlight requires SQL Server Client tools be installed on both the Spotlight Client and Spotlight Diagnostic Server.
 If Spotlight finds no SQL Server instances then verify SQL Server Client Tools are installed.
-For more information, see SQL Server Client Tools.
+The SQL Server Client Tools that you need can be found on the installation disk for Microsoft SQL Server 2000 or later." %}

 ### Import from a file

 When selected, Spotlight uses a file to locate SQL Server or Windows Server on your network.
 Setup the file beforehand as per the following instructions.
-Click Browse to locate the file.
+Click **Browse** to locate the file.

 ## Setup your import file to locate SQL Server instances on your network